trolley/dotnet-sdk/README.md

-# Payment Rails[^1] C# SDK
+# Trolley C# SDK (Previously Payment Rails[^1])

-A native C# SDK for the Payment Rails API
+A native C# SDK for Trolley.

-For more information about the API as well as C# code samples check out the [full API documentation](http://docs.paymentrails.com)
+For more information about the API as well as C# code samples check out the [full API documentation](https://docs.trolley.com)

-[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a), we'll be updating our SDKs to support the new domain during the first half of 2022.
+[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a).
+We're in the process of updating our SDKs to support the new domain.
+In this transition phase, you might still see "PaymentRails" at some places.

 ## Installation